In this article, we look at how the technology world is changing through the eyes of Gartner Research:

 As applications and devices become more innovative and analytics become pervasive, devices will generate the output based on the environment.
 Context-defined security is one maturing example, but similar technologies are on the way.
 “By understanding the context of a user request,” explains David, “applications can not only adjust their security response but also adjust how information is delivered to the user.”

 #6 – Smart everything

 As analytics become more profound and intensive, products will become more intelligent with a building focus on contextualization.
 This is essentially progress in artificial intelligence, with machines “learning to learn” and developing autonomy.

 Google has received considerable publicity for its gradually evolving self-driving car, and a French company has released a commercially available autonomous buggy.
 Robots are becoming more sophisticated, and virtual administrative assistants and intelligent advisors are quickly being refined and improved.

 As machines become more intelligent and helpful, everyone will be scrambling to best use them to their organization’s advantage.

 Consider how quickly the technological world is shifting.
 When we think about the pace at which data is virtualizing, contextualizing, and becoming self-aware, we know we need cutting-edge infrastructure to accelerate our strategies.

 Spin up a low-cost Virtual Private Server in 30 seconds with Atlantic.Net today.

 By Moazzam Adnan

-Cloud hosting is just one of four services that we offer – we also offer managed, dedicated and VPS hosting.
+Cloud hosting is just one of four services that we offer – we also offer managed, dedicated hosting, and VPS hosting.
 Contact us today for a consultation.